openstack/governance/reference/tags/tc-approved-release.rst

 Tag application process
 =======================

+The sole purpose of this tag is defining the pool of projects that could be used for the OpenStack Trademark program.
+It is the role of the Board (as well as working groups like DefCore) to best understand the demand for the commercial trademark by OpenStack users and vendors.

-A member of the DefCore committee may propose adding or removing this tag to a project by proposing a change to the openstack/governance repository.
+As such changes to this tag are expected to come from the DefCore committee based on their judgment that that the marketplace has evolved and a new set of projects should be listed.
+They should propose adding or removing this tag to a project by proposing a change to the openstack/governance repository.
 The change is reviewed by the Technical Committee and approved using standard resolution approval rules, including discussion at at least one Technical Committee public IRC meeting.

 Deprecation